MooersLab/jupyterlabpymolpysnips/README.md

 <a id="installation"><h2>Installation of the snippet library</h2></a>

+Alternatively, you can use the **jupyterlab-snippets-multimenus** package.
+This package will show on the menu-bar the **pymol** and **pymol+** as separate pull-down menus.
+This approach removes a layer of hierarchy in the pull-down menus, so you can select the snippet of interest faster.
+The downside it that you are locked into using an older version of JupyterLab.

-Assuming that **JupyterLab**, **jupyterlab-snippets-multimenus**, and PyMOL are already installed, run the following commands one line at a time,
+Assuming that **JupyterLab**, **jupyterlab-snippets-multimenus**, and PyMOL are already installed, run the following commands one line at a time:

 ```bash
 jupyter --path